mahes-a/StagingBuild/README.md

 ## Steps

-*As noted in the Prerequisites sections Deploying Llama 2 models requires GPU compute of V100 / A100 SKUs , Please ensure you have quota available*
+*As noted in the Prerequisites sections Deploying Llama 2 models requires GPU compute of V100 / A100 SKUs , Please ensure you have quota available for v100 or A100*

 **Create an Azure Machine learning real-time inference endopint that hosts Llama-2-7b-chat model with built in Azure AI Content Safety**